xz0127/tp/docs/DeveloperGuide.md

 To avoid cyclic dependency, only an `Appointment` has an attribute of `Patient` object instead of `Appointment` object and `Patient` object refer to each other.<br><br>

-This feature creates a new Appointment instance, which is stored in an instance of `UniqueAppointmentBook`, which in turn is stored in the `AppointmentBook`.
+This feature creates a new Appointment instance, which is stored in an instance of `UniqueAppointmentList`, which in turn is stored in the `AppointmentBook`.
 These classes are part of the `model` component.<br><br>

-The feature is supported by the AssignCommand class which extends the abstract class `Command`, and `AssignmentCommandParser` which implements the `Parser` interface.
+The feature is supported by the `AssignCommand` class which extends the abstract class `Command`, and `AssignmentCommandParser` which implements the `Parser` interface.
 These classes are part of the `logic` component.<br><br>

 The following class diagram showcases the relationship between the main classes that support this command and key attributes and methods: